 Minutes later, team owner John Menard

 withdrawals Scott Brayton's Lola which

 was qualified on the 2nd row.
 Brayton

 came out in his backup car and captured

 the pole with a 4-lap speed of 233.718

 During post-qualifying inspection,

 Luyendyk's car was found to be under

 weight and his time was thrown out.

 Tragically, six days later, Brayton has a

 while traveling at approximately 235 mph.

 was 37 y/o.
 His first Indy was in 1981.

-These last two events moved Stewart into the
+These two things moved Stewart into the

 Buddy Lazier won the race.